adomokos/climb_that_mountain/blog/2016/05/run-ruby-on-aws-lambda.md

 	aws lambda delete-function --function-name HelloFromRuby
 ```

 Your 'HelloFromRuby' Lambda function will be deleted when you run `make delete` in your terminal.
-Go back to the AWS Management Console to veriy that your Lambda function was delete.
+Go back to the AWS Management Console to veriy that your Lambda function got deleted.

 Add your lambda with the following script in your Make file: